Amanah72/my-codef-site/content/page/_index.md

 # Drawing 6:
 ![Drawing 13](mickey.jpeg)

-*I didn't really complete this piece, as i did it for fun, but since it was part of the collection i've uploaded it*
+*I didn't really complete this piece, as i did it for fun and wasn't expecting to share it, but since it was part of the collection i've uploaded it*
 - **Date:** 2017
 - **Size:** A3
 - **Style:** HB pencil